-How to Protect Your Hearing Aids from Moisture
+How to Protect Your Hearing Aids from Moisture and Water

 If you want your hearing aids to work without interruption, keeping them protected from moisture is the single most important thing you can do.
 Hearing aids are body-worn electronic devices.
 They are full of high-tech circuit boards and microelectronics, and are particularly prone to the corrosive effects of humidity and perspiration.